 I’d been visiting Spain since my early teens.
 Sometimes we flew but mostly drove down in my dad’s car.
 The journey was an adventure and the vehicle attracted loads of interest as we drove through populated areas.
 However, with a high percentage of socialists and communists among Spanish people, some remarks weren’t particularly flattering.
 Thankfully, we failed to understand most, but fist waving was not a rare occurrence.
 Perhaps they assumed we were hated landowners or friends of Franco.

 We had discovered Nerja quite by accident.

 My parents had friends in Gibraltar and before Franco closed the border in 1969, we were visiting them and had taken a day trip to what was then the small town of Marbella.
 There wasn’t much to see except construction along the beach.
-Those were the glorious days of Principe Alfonso Hohenlohe, a German-Mexican aristocrat who had been touring the Mediterranean coast not long after the second world war seeking opportunities to replenish the dwindling family coffers.
+Those were the glorious days of Principe Alfonso Hohenlohe, a German-Mexican aristocrat, who had been touring the Mediterranean coast not long after the Second World War seeking opportunities to replenish the dwindling family coffers.
 Apparently, the cigar lighter in his Rolls Royce was on the blink and he stopped at the only garage to see if it could be repaired.
 It took longer than anticipated but it gave him time to meet local dignitaries and discuss the possibility of tourist development.

 The Golden Mile and Marbella Club were his first investments and through his star-studded contacts, he attracted celebrities such as Stuart Grainger and Deborah Kerr and eventually Sean Connery and somewhere wallowing at the bottom of the pecking order, my dad.

 On a later occasion, when I was thirteen, we were chasing hotels down the coast.
 Every single one we stopped at from Torremolinos to Fuengirola was full, but Marbella Club could accommodate us.
 Every evening there was a disco and while my parents imbibed at the bar, I wandered off to listen to the DJ in the ball room.
 He was a young English guy imported for the summer season with long hair, high heels and a shiny silver jacket.
-I was standing close to his equipment fascinated by how it all worked and while the music played, I asked him a few questions.
+I would stand close to his equipment fascinated by how it all worked and while the music played, I asked him a few questions.

 “Why do you need two turntables?”
 I said.